CodePushGo/website/src/content/blog/en/capacitor-cicd-plugins-vs-appflow-key-differences.md

 > "Cancelled my @Appflow subscription after 4 years.
 Code-Push never seemed to work well, hopefully @CapGO has it figured out" - LeVar Berry [\[1\]](https://capgo.app/)

 Appflow does offer tools for managing builds, deployments, and teams in one place.
 However, its limitations have pushed many organizations to explore other options.
-With over 750 apps already running on plugin-based solutions like Capgo [\[1\]](https://capgo.app/), the trend shows a growing shift toward more customizable, developer-friendly alternatives.
+With over 750 apps already running on plugin-based solutions like CodePushGo [\[1\]](https://capgo.app/), the trend shows a growing shift toward more customizable, developer-friendly alternatives.
 This shift reflects a preference for solutions that prioritize flexibility and control.

 ## Cost Comparison